 Crazy People Play Chess: Windom Earle.
 When he's not killing people and stuffing their corpses, he enjoys a good chess game.
 Averted with Pete Martell, who is the best chess player around and is a perfectly sane and kindly old fella.

-Those familiar with David Lynch might find the grandson on the show creepy (or alternately, hilarious) because he looks and acts identical to him, right down to the voice inflections and mannerisms.
+Those familiar with David Lynch might find the grandson creepy (or alternately, hilarious) because he looks and acts identical to him, right down to the voice inflections and mannerisms.
 Which makes sense, as he's played by Lynch's son Austin.

 The Cuckoolander Was Right: Played straight with the Log Lady and several other characters.
 Averted by Cooper in that everyone takes his far-out theories seriously anyway (except for Albert, the only person who actually does have good reason to believe him).